Everybody has skills, or things they are good at.

 Job skills are skills that help you do specific jobs.
 Examples are record keeping, cooking, cleaning, welding, computer programming, or teaching.

 - People learn job skills at school, on the job, or from life experiences.
 You may already have some job skills.
 You may think you don’t have any—but that’s not true.
 Everybody has some skills that will help them at a job.

-- Download this Skills Checklist to think about some job skills you may have.
+- Download this Skills Checklist (en español) and use it to document some job skills you may have.